freudgroup/freudcs/Boilerplates/web-grunt-boilerplate/README.md

 - Imagemin
 - Uglify

-<h2>How to run grunt?</2>
+<h2>How to run grunt?</h2>

-1. If you wish to run the default, watch task simply execute the following command:
+1. If you wish to run the default, watch task, simply execute the following command:
 ```
 $ grunt